What is a Grant of Letters of Administration

 Note

 There are different types of applications for letters of administration.
-This website only covers the process for cases where the deceased did not leave a valid will and the applicant is a beneficiary entitled to a share of the estate.
+This page only covers the process for cases where the deceased did not leave a valid will and the applicant is a beneficiary entitled to a share of the estate.

 If you wish to apply for other types of letters of administration, you may wish to seek legal advice.